ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ liquidate(): does not alter the liquidated user's token balance (1312ms) ✓ liquidate(), with 110% < ICR < TCR, can claim collateral, re-open, be reedemed and claim again (2055ms) ✓ liquidate(), with 110% < ICR < TCR, can claim collateral, after another claim from a redemption (2300ms) ✓ liquidateTroves(): With all ICRs > 110%, Liquidates Troves until system leaves recovery mode (3129ms) ✓ liquidateTroves(): Liquidates Troves until 1) system has left recovery mode AND 2) it reaches a Trove with ICR >= 110% (2467ms)
+    ✓ liquidate(): does not alter the liquidated user's token balance (1312ms) ✓ liquidate(), with 110% < ICR < TCR, can claim collateral, re-open, be reedemed and claim again (2055ms) ✓ liquidate(), with 110% < ICR < TCR, can claim collateral, after another claim from a redemption (2300ms) ✓ liquidateCdps(): With all ICRs > 110%, Liquidates Cdps until system leaves recovery mode (3129ms) ✓ liquidateCdps(): Liquidates Cdps until 1) system has left recovery mode AND 2) it reaches a Cdp with ICR >= 110% (2467ms)
-    ✓ liquidateTroves(): liquidates only up to the requested number of undercollateralized cdps (7021ms) ✓ liquidateTroves(): does nothing if n = 0 (952ms) ✓ liquidateTroves(): closes every Trove with ICR < MCR, when n > number of undercollateralized cdps (2065ms) ✓ liquidateTroves(): a liquidation sequence containing Pool offsets increases the TCR (2024ms) ✓ liquidateTroves(): A liquidation sequence of pure redistributions decreases the TCR, due to gas compensation, but up to 0.5% (6805ms)
+    ✓ liquidateCdps(): liquidates only up to the requested number of undercollateralized cdps (7021ms) ✓ liquidateCdps(): does nothing if n = 0 (952ms)
+    ✓ liquidateCdps(): closes every Cdp with ICR < MCR, when n > number of undercollateralized cdps (2065ms) ✓ liquidateCdps(): a liquidation sequence containing Pool offsets increases the TCR (2024ms) ✓ liquidateCdps(): A liquidation sequence of pure redistributions decreases the TCR, due to gas compensation, but up to 0.5% (6805ms)
-    ✓ liquidateTroves(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (945ms)
+    ✓ liquidateCdps(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (945ms)
-    ✓ liquidateTroves(): does nothing if all cdps have ICR > 110% and Stability Pool is empty (692ms) ✓ liquidateTroves(): emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps (1300ms)
+    ✓ liquidateCdps(): does nothing if all cdps have ICR > 110% and Stability Pool is empty (692ms) ✓ liquidateCdps(): emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps (1300ms)
-    ✓ liquidateTroves():  emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps, including a partial (1362ms)
+    ✓ liquidateCdps():  emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps, including a partial (1362ms)
-    ✓ liquidateTroves(): does not affect the liquidated user's token balances (4805ms) ✓ liquidateTroves(): Liquidating cdps at 100 < ICR < 110 with SP deposits correctly impacts their SP deposit and ETH gain (1556ms)
+    ✓ liquidateCdps(): does not affect the liquidated user's token balances (4805ms) ✓ liquidateCdps(): Liquidating cdps at 100 < ICR < 110 with SP deposits correctly impacts their SP deposit and ETH gain (1556ms)
-    ✓ liquidateTroves(): Liquidating cdps at ICR <=100% with SP deposits does not alter their deposit or ETH gain (1391ms) ✓ liquidateTroves() with a non fullfilled liquidation: non liquidated cdp remains active (1140ms) ✓ liquidateTroves() with a non fullfilled liquidation: non liquidated cdp remains in TroveOwners Array (1378ms)
+    ✓ liquidateCdps(): Liquidating cdps at ICR <=100% with SP deposits does not alter their deposit or ETH gain (1391ms) ✓ liquidateCdps() with a non fullfilled liquidation: non liquidated cdp remains active (1140ms) ✓ liquidateCdps() with a non fullfilled liquidation: non liquidated cdp remains in CdpOwners Array (1378ms)
 gasUsed:  609826
 true
-    ✓ liquidateTroves() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, emptied pool (4864ms)
+    ✓ liquidateCdps() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, emptied pool (4864ms)
 gasUsed:  609826
-    ✓ liquidateTroves() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, non emptied pool (1286ms)
+    ✓ liquidateCdps() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, non emptied pool (1286ms)
-    ✓ liquidateTroves() with a non fullfilled liquidation: total liquidated coll and debt is correct (1175ms) ✓ liquidateTroves() with a non fullfilled liquidation: emits correct liquidation event values (1364ms) ✓ liquidateTroves() with a non fullfilled liquidation: ICR of non liquidated cdp does not change (1387ms) ✓ batchLiquidateTroves(): Liquidates all cdps with ICR < 110%, transitioning Normal -> Recovery Mode (4957ms) ✓ batchLiquidateTroves(): Liquidates all cdps with ICR < 110%, transitioning Recovery -> Normal Mode (1492ms) ✓ batchLiquidateTroves(): Liquidates all cdps with ICR < 110%, transitioning Normal -> Recovery Mode (1922ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: non liquidated cdp remains active (1286ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: non liquidated cdp remains in Trove Owners array (1555ms)
+    ✓ liquidateCdps() with a non fullfilled liquidation: total liquidated coll and debt is correct (1175ms) ✓ liquidateCdps() with a non fullfilled liquidation: emits correct liquidation event values (1364ms) ✓ liquidateCdps() with a non fullfilled liquidation: ICR of non liquidated cdp does not change (1387ms) ✓ batchLiquidateCdps(): Liquidates all cdps with ICR < 110%, transitioning Normal -> Recovery Mode (4957ms) ✓ batchLiquidateCdps(): Liquidates all cdps with ICR < 110%, transitioning Recovery -> Normal Mode (1492ms) ✓ batchLiquidateCdps(): Liquidates all cdps with ICR < 110%, transitioning Normal -> Recovery Mode (1922ms) ✓ batchLiquidateCdps() with a non fullfilled liquidation: non liquidated cdp remains active (1286ms) ✓ batchLiquidateCdps() with a non fullfilled liquidation: non liquidated cdp remains in Cdp Owners array (1555ms)
 gasUsed:  636956
-    ✓ batchLiquidateTroves() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, emptied pool (1465ms)
+    ✓ batchLiquidateCdps() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, emptied pool (1465ms)
 gasUsed:  636956
-    ✓ batchLiquidateTroves() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, non emptied pool (1521ms)
+    ✓ batchLiquidateCdps() with a non fullfilled liquidation: still can liquidate further cdps after the non-liquidated, non emptied pool (1521ms)
-    ✓ batchLiquidateTroves() with a non fullfilled liquidation: total liquidated coll and debt is correct (1320ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: emits correct liquidation event values (1238ms) ✓ batchLiquidateTroves() with a non fullfilled liquidation: ICR of non liquidated cdp does not change (1416ms) ✓ batchLiquidateTroves(), with 110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: can liquidate cdps out of order (1357ms)
+    ✓ batchLiquidateCdps() with a non fullfilled liquidation: total liquidated coll and debt is correct (1320ms) ✓ batchLiquidateCdps() with a non fullfilled liquidation: emits correct liquidation event values (1238ms) ✓ batchLiquidateCdps() with a non fullfilled liquidation: ICR of non liquidated cdp does not change (1416ms) ✓ batchLiquidateCdps(), with 110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: can liquidate cdps out of order (1357ms)
-    ✓ batchLiquidateTroves(), with 110% < ICR < TCR, and StabilityPool empty: doesn't liquidate any cdps (1161ms)
+    ✓ batchLiquidateCdps(), with 110% < ICR < TCR, and StabilityPool empty: doesn't liquidate any cdps (1161ms)
-    ✓ batchLiquidateTroves(): skips liquidation of cdps with ICR > TCR, regardless of Stability Pool size (2686ms) ✓ batchLiquidateTroves(): emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps (1530ms)
+    ✓ batchLiquidateCdps(): skips liquidation of cdps with ICR > TCR, regardless of Stability Pool size (2686ms) ✓ batchLiquidateCdps(): emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps (1530ms)
-    ✓ batchLiquidateTroves(): emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps, including a partial (4965ms)
+    ✓ batchLiquidateCdps(): emits liquidation event with correct values when all cdps have ICR > 110% and Stability Pool covers a subset of cdps, including a partial (4965ms)

-  Contract: TroveManager
+  Contract: CdpManager
-    ✓ liquidate(): closes a Trove that has ICR < MCR (573ms) ✓ liquidate(): decreases ActivePool ETH and EBTCDebt by correct amounts (567ms) ✓ liquidate(): increases DefaultPool ETH and EBTC debt by correct amounts (553ms) ✓ liquidate(): removes the Trove's stake from the total stakes (608ms) ✓ liquidate(): Removes the correct cdp from the TroveOwners array, and moves the last array element to the new empty slot (1276ms)
+    ✓ liquidate(): closes a Cdp that has ICR < MCR (573ms) ✓ liquidate(): decreases ActivePool ETH and EBTCDebt by correct amounts (567ms) ✓ liquidate(): increases DefaultPool ETH and EBTC debt by correct amounts (553ms) ✓ liquidate(): removes the Cdp's stake from the total stakes (608ms) ✓ liquidate(): Removes the correct cdp from the CdpOwners array, and moves the last array element to the new empty slot (1276ms)
     ✓ liquidate(): updates the snapshots of total stakes and total collateral (422ms) ✓ liquidate(): updates the L_ETH and L_EBTCDebt reward-per-unit-staked totals (984ms) ✓ liquidate(): Liquidates undercollateralized cdp if there are two cdps in the system (503ms)